pgogy/Wordpress-Github-Widget/readme.txt

 and thanks to ttouch https://github.com/ttouch for the Greek translation

-Please see http://www.pgogy.com and http://www.pgogy.com/code/groups/wordpress/github-wordpress-widget/ for support
+and thanks to ZackehSoul https://github.com/ZackehSoul for the API update

 [vimeo https://vimeo.com/60035852]